somnambulist-tech/data-service-skeleton/readme.md

  * commented docker-compose.yml file
  * docker configuration including Postgres, dns, Traefik, and RabbitMQ
  * docker is configured to use Docker volumes
- * Tideways config is ready to go for PHP profiling (uncomment to use)

 Assorted readme files are included for different parts of the service setup: